Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 • Rubbing the scar on different textured materials to improve skin sensitivity.

-• Submerging the hand under the cold and warm water to improve the temperature sensitivity.
+• Submerging the hand under cold and warm water to improve the temperature sensitivity.

 Book an appointment